Read or buy our book, Build: Elements of an Effective Software Organization →

 Who will have access to Swarmia?

 Anyone in your organization with GitHub credentials can access Swarmia.
-We also support Single Sign-On via Okta.
+We also support Single Sign-On via Okta and Google.

 Finance and accounting teams as well as external auditors typically interact with Swarmia through the spreadsheet reports for software capitalization.